Health Informatics Degrees

 Temple University (MS in Health Informatics)

-Temple University, located in Philadelphia, Pennsylvania, is a very notable school that offers thorough training in health information management and health informatics.
+Temple University, located in Philadelphia, Pennsylvania, offers thorough training in health information management and health informatics.
 This 36-credit master of science (MS) program in health informatics includes courses such as fundamentals of health informatics; applications of computer programming in health informatics; database administration for health informatics professionals; health data analysis; technology for healthcare financial management; global health informatics; and political and economic aspects of health.

 Temple University also offers a dual degree program awarding an MS in health informatics (MSHI) and master of public health (MPH), which can be completed in three to four years on-campus, online, or in a hybrid format.